 Traveling in Asia can be fascinating since life happens out on the streets.
 People meet, talk, eat, sleep, and party outside.
 It is the total opposite of life in many western countries where most activity takes place indoors, and where streets are mostly devoid of people except for the ones in their cars.

 In Asia you can just walk around and you will find something going on in most places.
 I live in Thailand which is primarily a Thai culture with some Chinese and Muslim mixed in.
 Malaysia however is a country (right next to Thailand) with three distinct cultural groups: Malays, Chinese and Indians.
 They all have their own languages, customs, festivals, religion and culture.
-Read the rest of this entry
+Read the rest of this story

 If you read my previous article, you know that I escaped the seasonal pollution of my hometown in Thailand, Chiang Mai, during March and April and settled in Penang, Malaysia, for that period.
 Penang is a tropical island, but probably not the kind you might be thinking of.
 Here is what it’s NOT: